mue94/ds-eda-project/README.md

 This repository contains:

-  - a folder which contains the used data for the EDA
   - a notebook that guides you through the steps of the EDA
   - a presentation that summarizes the most important findings
   - a trained model of the multivariate linear regression as .ipynb-File and .py-File